TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

-**True Post Percentage:** When using the _Source-Ratios_ source/post selection method, this value is used to define the percentage of true posts that this post should show.
+**True Post Percentage:** When using the _Source-Ratios_ source/post selection method, this value is used to define the percentage of true posts that this source should show.
-After this source is selected, this will be the percentage chance of it choosing a true post to show instead of a false post.
+After this source is selected, this will indicate the probability of it posting a true post rather than a false post.

 ## 📄 Posts Sheet
-The Posts sheet allows you to add all the posts that could be shown to participants during their games.
+The Posts sheet allows you to add all the posts that could be shown to participants during the game.
 Each post can only be shown to a participant once, and will never be repeated.